5 minutes 39 seconds| Attention Deficit Wheelhouse.

 Three pieces are here assigned color designations: Red, Green, and Blue.
 Beige is a bland thing to picture musically, which is sort of the point.
 Like pink Benadryl, the inspiration comes indirectly and gives shape to its namesake.

 Subjective Objects: Seretonin levels in my brain are unstable, largely due to being put on an antidepressant as an inappropirate treatment for my protracted discontinuation syndrome from benzodiazepines.
-However, I have lived with this problem for four years, and have become a good judge in determining where my levels are at a given time by auditory abnormalities.
+However, I have lived with this problem for five years and have become a good judge in determining where my levels are at a given time by auditory abnormalities.

 When sertonin levels are up, my hearing becomes overly sensitive to frequencies around 1kHz-2kHz.
 Simultaneously, I experience musical auditory hallucinations, where some little loop of sound or music repeats endlessly in a background of white noise, such as originating in a fan motor.
-I was admitted to a psych ward for several days after quitting amitryptyline because I lost the aiblity to fall asleep.
+I was admitted to a psych ward for several days after quitting amitryptyline because I lost the ability to fall asleep.
 During that horrible period, every time I lay down and grew sleepy, these hallucinations commenced.
 Particularly, I heard a roaring male choir (although very far away) singing, what I believed to be, a segment of Lizst’s Faust Symphony.

 My situation is not so dire today, but auditory abnormalities continue with seretonin fluctuations.
 If I listen to one of my composition after not listening to music for a while, or if I listen to a composition after I have performed some prolonged, non-auditory activity that uses the left hemisphere of brain intensely, it is as if I am listening to piece of music unknown to me.
 Instead of hearing the melody most prominently, I hear the counter-melody, or interior voices of less featured instruments.
 The music is turned on its head.
 After a few minutes of listening, or after listening to another piece of music and returning to the disputed piece of music, all is as it was normally.
 The peculairities have vanished.